Bon-Ton Stores posts wider loss, warns of more red ink to come

-BRIEF-Terex says intention to sell up to 9.5% of total shares outstanding of KoneCranes Plc

-* Terex corp says intention to sell up to 9.5% of total shares outstanding of konecranes plc, corresponding to up to 7.45 million class a konecranes shares

-Aug 16 Department store operator Bon-Ton Stores Inc posted a wider loss for the second quarter and cut its earnings forecast for the full year for the second time as it continued off-price sales that hurt margins.
+Department store operator Bon-Ton Stores Inc (BONT.O) posted a wider loss for the second quarter and cut its earnings forecast for the full year for the second time as it continued off-price sales that hurt margins.

 The company expects a loss of $1.35 per share to a profit of 20 cents per share for the full-year, lower than its previous forecast of a loss of 95 cents per share to a profit of 50 cents per share.